 You'll also need to space your decor properly to keep the walls from looking cluttered.
-If you place accents too close together, the crowded, haphazard design will make it difficult to feel at ease while in the room.
-However, if your wall decor is too far apart, your living room may appear stark and unfinished.
+If you place accents too close together, the design can appear crowded.
+However, if your wall decor is too far apart, your living room may appear unfinished.
 As a general rule, you should leave three to six inches of space between accents.

 Living Room Wall Decor Ideas

 Choosing Decorative Accents for Living Room Walls